 Series C in 2008

-Segway Inc. designs, develops, and manufactures personal electric transportation devices for both consumers and businesses.
-Founded in 1999 and headquartered in Bedford, New Hampshire, the company produces a range of products including self-balancing scooters, kick scooters, e-bikes, and electric vehicles tailored for various applications.
-Segway's offerings also include specialized patrollers for law enforcement and private security agencies, suitable for indoor and outdoor environments, as well as wooded trails and urban settings.
-Additionally, the company provides personal robotics mobility platforms and a variety of accessories, such as hard cases and mounts for smartphones and tablets.
-Segway markets its products through a network of dealers, distributors, and sales representatives both in the United States and internationally.
-Segway operates as a subsidiary of Ninebot Inc.
+Segway Inc. is a manufacturer and retailer specializing in personal electric transportation devices for both consumers and businesses.
+Founded in 1999 and headquartered in Bedford, New Hampshire, the company offers a range of products including self-balancing scooters, electric kick scooters, and personal robotics mobility platforms.
+Segway also designs specialized patrol vehicles for law enforcement and private security agencies, suitable for various environments such as urban sidewalks, wooded trails, and construction sites.
+Additionally, the company provides a variety of accessories to enhance user experience, such as hard cases, cargo plates, and smartphone mounts.
+Segway's products are distributed through a network of dealers and sales representatives across the United States and internationally.
+As a subsidiary of Ninebot Inc., Segway continues to innovate in the electric mobility sector.

 Edeniq